Reversing quantum dynamics with near-optimal quantum and classical fidelity: Introduction

-\prlsection{Introduction} Counteracting the effects on quantum systems of noise generated by interaction with an environment is a central problem for the emerging field of quantum information processing.
-It's solution can be expected to have applications in quantum computation, precision measurement and information transmission.
-In this Letter we exhibit a reversal operation which takes account of both the noise and the initial density operator, to achieve near-optimal preservation of the initial density operator's quantum entanglement or classical correlation with a reference system.
+Counteracting the effects on quantum systems of noise generated by interaction with an environment is a central problem for the emerging field of quantum information processing.
+Its solution can be expected to have applications in quantum computation, precision measurement, and information transmission.
+In this paper we exhibit a reversal operation which takes account of both the noise and the initial density operator, to achieve near-optimal preservation of the initial density operator's quantum entanglement or classical correlation with a reference system.
+We work throughout with finite-dimensional systems although we expect that the results generalize to infinite-dimensional ones, at least those with separable Hilbert spaces.